clydemcqueen/orca3/README.md

 Orca3 is a set of [ROS2](http://www.ros.org/) packages that provide basic AUV (Autonomous Underwater Vehicle) functionality for the [BlueRobotics BlueROV2](https://www.bluerobotics.com).

-Orca3 includes a `base_controller` node that responds to 3D 4DoF `cmd_vel` messages and generates thrust and odometry.
+Orca3 includes a `base_controller` node that responds to 3D 4DoF `/cmd_vel` messages and generates thrust and odometry.
 The BlueROV2 barometer sensor is used to hover at the target depth.
 See [orca_base](orca_base/README.md) for details.